claymorwan/dotfiles/Configs/yazi/.config/yazi/plugins/gvfs.yazi/README.md

     # Otherwise it won't show up in the jump list.
     { on = [ "g", "m" ], run = "plugin gvfs -- jump-to-device --automount", desc = "Automount then select device to jump to its mount point" }, { on = [ "`", "`" ], run = "plugin gvfs -- jump-back-prev-cwd", desc = "Jump back to the position before jumped to device" },

+    # Automount (This is different from `x-systemd.automount` in /etc/fstab)
+    #   -> Hover over any file/folder under a mounted device then run `automount-when-cd` action to enable automount when cd/jump for that device.
+    #   -> When you cd/jump to unmounted device mountpoint or its sub folder, this will auto-mount the device before jump.
+    #   -> Works with any command or any bookmark plugin that change cwd.
+For example, use `yamb` to add bookmarks and jump to them, use yazi's built-in `cd` `back` `forward` commands:

+    #   -> { on = [ "m", "a" ], run = [ "plugin yamb -- save", "plugin gvfs -- automount-when-cd" ], desc = "Add bookmark and enable automount when cd"}
+    { on = [ "M", "t" ], run = "plugin gvfs -- automount-when-cd", desc = "Enable automount when cd to device under cwd" },
+    { on = [ "M", "T" ], run = "plugin gvfs -- automount-when-cd --disabled", desc = "Disable automount when cd to device under cwd" },
 ]
 ```